 This post is informational only.
 Gluten-Free Grubbin’ will not receive compensation in any form for mentioning this brand or its products.

-Below outlines the cross-contamination program Baja Jerky’s co-packer uses:
+Below outlines the cross-contact program Baja Jerky’s co-packer uses:

 Our facility is USDA inspected and we operate under strict cross-contamination guidelines and an approved HACCP program.
 When processing gluten-free products, we start by always segregating the gluten-free ingredients.
 Gluten-free production is scheduled as the first priority of the day, after complete WRS (wash, rinse, sanitize) protocol has been followed and the plant has undergone intense pre-operational inspection.
 From the beginning of the process, marinating, the gluten-free batch is identified by a label which follows the batch throughout marinating, cooking and packaging.
 At each step, production employees certify, in writing, that the gluten-free product has been processed in accordance with USDA mandated cross-contamination rules.
 Production employees wear disposable hairnets, face masks, aprons, sleeves and gloves and by gluten-free priority scheduling, these garments are never exposed to other products.
 Gluten-free package labels are required to be approved by USDA Washington and the ingredients are scrutinized for accuracy before official approval.
 Our plant does manufacture other products that are not gluten-free but they are processed under the same precise USDA requirements to eliminate the possibility of cross-contamination of any kind.

 The plant has daily USDA inspections and we have annual third-party Food Safety Audits; our cross contamination program is a major part of these audits.
 Our most recent audit was by Merieux/Silliker and our score was 99.1% for which we received a personal commendation from the auditing company for ranking in the top 1% in the country.

 We are pleased to share this information with you as we are very proud of our plant and our food safety record!Baja Jerky